andytrix/RagdollPhysicsPrototype/README.md

 8. **Completion**
    Now that you have completed all the steps, you should have a functioning ragdoll physics character in your GameMaker project.

+# License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code, as long as you give appropriate credit to "andytrix".